Indonesia parades 6 foreigners arrested for drugs on Bali

 Kurniawan said the Swiss man was arrested Nov.
 4 with a total of 30.04 grams (1.06 ounces) of marijuana in his luggage.
 Two days later, customs officers nabbed the Thai man with 17.76 grams (0.6 ounce) of marijuana concealed in his underwear.

 He said the Singaporean woman was captured Nov.
-14 after immigration officer found a small plastic with 0.35 gram (0.01 ounce) of cocaine inside her passport, while the Chilean man was nabbed two weeks later with 77.26 grams (2.7 ounces) of liquid methamphetamine in his black suitcase.
+14 after immigration officer found a small plastic bag with 0.35 gram (0.01 ounce) of cocaine inside her passport, while the Chilean man was nabbed two weeks later with 77.26 grams (2.7 ounces) of liquid methamphetamine in his black suitcase.

 The Hong Kong man was arrested Dec.
 4 with 3.2 kilograms (7 pounds) of crystal methamphetamine in his luggage, and his 19-year-old fellow Hong Kong national was captured last week with 4 kilograms (8.8 pounds) of crystal methamphetamine wrapped in four branded pet food packaging in his luggage, Kurniawan said.